Source Code

 predictors = butterfly_predictors,

-)The selected non-collinear predictors include the host plant’s suitability.
+#> - solar_radiationNotice how the selected non-collinear predictors include the new

 butterfly_selection$butterfly$selection